 What hours will I work?

 All placements are live-in and usually 7-14 days long.
 Hours will vary according to the clients needs.
 In general, you will work an average of 8 – 10 hours a day and we recommend that you will be given some free time each day and 8 hours uninterrupted sleep each night.
 You will not normally have any days off during a placement as time off is arranged between placements.
-Many of our Personal Assistants take advantage of their time off for travelling around the UK or even visit family back home in Europe.
+Many of our live-in carers take advantage of their time off for travelling around the UK or even visit family back home in Europe.

 As all placements are live-in, will I have my own room/bathroom/facilities?